gbv/libso/libso.md

     vcard:Organization a owl:Class ;
         rdfs:label "Organization"^^xsd:string ;
-        rdfs:comment """An object representing an organization.
-An organization is a single entity, and might represent a business or government, a department or division within a business or government, a club, an association, or the like."""^^xsd:string;
+        rdfs:comment "An object representing an organization.
+An organization is a single entity, and might represent a business or government, a department or division within a business or government, a club, an association, or the like."^^xsd:string;
         rdfs:isDefinedBy <http://www.w3.org/2006/vcard/ns> ;
         rdfs:subClassOf vcard:Kind .